helloworldawaits.com

 Leave no trace: Pack out what you pack in

-Yes very much in GB, Chitral, Swat.’
-Be sure to check local travel advisories.
+Yes, especially in GB, Chitral, Swat.
+Always check local travel advisories.

 Some do.
 Most don’t.
 That’s the point.

 Basic Urdu/English helps.
-But a seat on the back of a local sled or in the home of a host family is like gold.
+But a local guide or host family is gold.

-99% yes — if you are humble and respectful.
+99% yes — if you’re humble and respectful.

 Did You Know?